-Crandall & Pera Law’s team of medical malpractice attorneys and Registered Nurses works to help those heartbroken families find answers to their questions.
-We have helped families throughout Ohio, in areas such as Cincinnati, Chagrin Falls, Chesterland, Cleveland, and Columbus, after acts of medical negligence caused them suffering nearly beyond comprehension.
+Crandall & Pera Law’s team of devoted attorneys and registered nurses works to help those heartbroken families find answers to their questions.
+We have helped families throughout Ohio after acts of medical negligence caused them suffering nearly beyond comprehension.
 More importantly, we provide that help with empathy and compassion, especially throughout the review and analysis of painful events our clients might have preferred to forget.

 - Improper monitoring of the baby during the pregnancy, and failure to identify life-threatening congenital defects that might have been successfully repaired in utero.

 - Failure to identify fetal distress during labor and delivery, such as that caused by lack of oxygen when the umbilical cord becomes wrapped around the baby’s neck.

 - Failure to diagnose pre-eclampsia in the expectant mother.
 One of the most common causes of pregnancy-related death, pre-eclampsia is a condition of increased maternal blood pressure and decreased kidney function, and often requires delivery by C-section to save the baby’s life.